../

 alias check_wallet='cast balance $ADDRESS -r $RPC'

-check_wallet is to rapidly check if the instance is still up because we only got 30 minutes per instance.
+check_wallet is to quickly check if the instance is still up because we only got 30 minutes per instance.

 Recon